smurphy7326/Weather-Dashboard-Server-API/README.md

 * Changed the header to a smaller one in HTML
 * Added some things to javascript to help the weather come up
 * Updated the README.md

+### Version 1.13 -
+* Updated the five day forecast in the style.css to make the spacing even between